Fl4gu1z0wsky/CEH/README.md

 **Registration** - The attacker registers himself as the targeted VoIP user.
 If successful, all the incoming calls to the victim VoIP user will be routed to the VoIP phone chosen.

 **Rootkit** - Malicious software that provides root-level, privileged access to a computer while hiding its existence and actions.
 Hackers use rootkits to conceal themselves until they decide to execute their malicious malware.
-The list below show what can be done with a rootkit:
+Here's is what we can do with a rootkit : Sensitive data stolen, Malware infection, File removal, Eavesdropping, Remote control.

-   - Sensitive data stolen
+   - **User-mode or application rootkit** - They are installed in a shared library and operate at the application layer, where they can modify application and API behavior.
+Easy to detect since they operate at the same layer as the anti-virus.
-   - Malware infection
+   - **Kernel-mode** - They are implemented within an operating system’s kernel module, where they can control all system processes.
+In addition to being difficult to detect, kernel-mode rootkits can also impact the stability of the target system.
-   - File removal
+   - **Bootkits** - They gain control of a target system by infecting its master boot record (MBR).
+Bootkits allow a malicious program to execute before the target operating system loads.
-   - Eavesdropping
+   - **Firmware rootkits** - They gain access to the software that runs devices, such as routers, network cards, hard drives or system BIOS.
-   - Remote control
+   - **Rootkit hypervisors** - They exploit hardware virtualization features to gain control of a machine.
+This is done by bypassing the kernel and running the target operating system in a virtual machine.
+Hypervisors are almost impossible to detect and clean because they operate at a higher level than the operating system, and can intercept all hardware calls made by the target operating system.

 **Viruses** - Here's different types of viruses:
    1. Tunneling Virus - This virus attempts to bypass detection by antivirus scanner by installing itself in the interrupt handler chain.
 Interception programs, which remain in the background of an operating system and catch viruses, become disabled during the course of a tunneling virus.
 Similar viruses install themselves in device drivers.